omairaslam/Perplexity-Powerups/TONKOTSU.md

 ```

 ## Installation Process
+1. Run `npm install` to install dependencies.
-1. Open Chrome and navigate to `chrome://extensions`
+2. Open Chrome and navigate to `chrome://extensions`
-2. Enable "Developer mode" toggle
+3. Enable "Developer mode" toggle
-3. Click "Load unpacked" button
+4. Click "Load unpacked" button
-4. Select the project directory containing `manifest.json`
+5. Select the project directory containing `manifest.json`
-5. Extension will be loaded and ready to use on Perplexity.ai
+6. Extension will be loaded and ready to use on Perplexity.ai

 ## Development Workflow
 1. Make changes to source files